grassrootseconomics/docs.grassecon.org/docs/commons/agreement.md

 1. Voucher: All further mention of Vouchers in this agreement will refer to the Founding Member’s unique Voucher with the following properties and constraints:
     1. **Voucher Name**: Sarafu
     2. **Voucher Symbol**: SRF
-    3. **Voucher Supply**: Inital SRF Vouchers will be minted for preexisting Sarafu users and additional SRF will minted and allocated to each additional Member when joining Sarafu Network.
+    3. **Voucher Supply**: Initial SRF Vouchers will be minted for preexisting Sarafu users and additional SRF will minted and allocated to each additional Member when joining Sarafu Network.
 Further minting is per the discretion of Grassroots Economics Foundation.
     5. **Unit of Account and Denomination**: Grassroots Economics Foundation service minutes
     5. **Acceptance rate**: 100 SRF will be redeemable as payment for a single Voucher creation service or equivalent value of services from Grassroots Economics Foundation.
     6. **Offering and Value**: Grassroots Economics Foundation Services can be obtained through SRF Vouchers, including but not limited to: